inovex/elements/packages/elements/src/components/ino-icon/readme.md

 If you have to add, remove or change an icon:

 1. Manage the Icons in the icomoon App
-    1. Import the `selection.json` in the [icomoon app](http://icomoon.io/app/#).
+    1. Import the `selection.json` to the [icomoon app](http://icomoon.io/app/#).
     2. Add, remove, rename, ... the icons
     3. Export the new icon set by clicking on `Generate SVG & More`.

-2. Make sure the exported icons have the same structure and the settings in `selection.json` didn't change.
+2. Make sure that the exported icons have the same structure and that the settings in `selection.json` didn't change.

-3. Copy&Paste the **entire** `icon-assets` folder and override the old one.
+3. Copy and paste the **entire** `icon-assets` folder to replace the old folder.

 4. Run `yarn icon:integrate-icons`.
 The new icons will be added to the `icons.js` file and copied to the storybook.